boxyhq/website/blog/2022-06-30-understanding-saml-sso-the-basics-from-the-user-side.md

 #### Reduces cost

 Without SAML you have to maintain account information across multiple services but when you use SAML this is all managed by the IdP.

+BoxyHQ is open source and our SAML SSO product, SAML Jackson is just the first product we have built to help companies become enterprise-ready.
+If you are interested in discussing your authentication strategy or deploying SAML SSO you can book a call with our CEO [here](https://meetings.hubspot.com/deepakprab/demo) to discuss how we can support you.

 I hope you have found this high-level explanation of SAML and its use cases helpful.
 If you have any questions please don't hesitate to reach out to us on our live chat on our website https://boxyhq.com/